tburette/web-developer-bootcamp/thoughts on the course.md

 doesn't explain the subjects in depth only just enough to be able to code.
 Advantage : quick learning
-Disavantage : superficial, doesn't talk about security risk (forma data from user,..)
+Disavantage : superficial, doesn't talk about security risk (forma data from user,..), application can crash (findbyid returns null)

 very few exercices (do this on your own then let's check the result)